sav-che/TL-2/Authors/Borza, Alexandru {std. Borza} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 364](https://www.biodiversitylibrary.org/item/103859#page/374/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 364](https://www.biodiversitylibrary.org/page/33265561) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Borza, Alexandru {std.
 Borza}|first entry]] for this author

 ### Author

 \* Borza, Alexandru (1887-1971), Roumanian botanist, born at Alba Julia, studied at the University of Budapest 1911, teacher at the Roumanian lyceum at Blaj, Dr. phil.
-Budapest 1913, studied in Germany 1913-1914 with F. Pax in Breslau and A. Engler, Berlin, again teaching at secondary schools 1914-1919, professor of systematic botany and director of the Garden and Botanical Museum at Cluj 1919-1947. (*Borza*).
+Budapest 1913, studied in Germany 1913-1914 with F. Pax in Breslau and A. Engler, Berlin, again teaching at secondary schools 1914-1919, professor of systematic botany and director of the Garden and Botanical Museum at Cluj 1919-1947.
+**Abbreviated name**: *Borza*

 #### Herbarium and types